Details for Dicranomyia (Dicranomyia) longipennis

 Distribution.
 Hirabayashi et al., 2007: 319-324 (distribution pattern of crane flies in the upper and middle reaches of the Shinano river).

 Distribution.
-Kato and Suzuki, 2017: 14 (revised list of the crane flies of Kanagawa Pref., Honshu, loc(s), distr, refs).
+Kato and Suzuki, 2017: 14 (revised list of the crane flies of Kanagawa pref., Honshu, loc(s), distr, refs).

 Distribution.
 Kato, 2023a: 25 (loc(s) Honshu) (in Japanese).